Zarlishhh/Daraz-App-Testing/README.md

 Daraz Testing
-A manual testing project for the "Daraz.pk" e-commerce website.
+A manual testing for the "Daraz.pk" e-commerce website.

 Contents:
 🔹Test Plan